afeld/magna-charta/README.md

 - Or, from V3 onwards, we put the downloads on the [Github downloads page](https://github.com/alphagov/magna-charta/downloads).

+## Demo

+To view the demo, download the repository (see above) and open the `demo.html` file in a browser.

 ## Documentation

 ### How it works